-There are approximately 527 civil servants employed in the Service.
+The Service's budget for the three-year period to end 2024 is €462m.
 Service staff members have significant day-to-day contact with the 220 Members of the Houses of the Oireachtas and their staff.
 Further information on the role of the Houses, the Commission and the Service is available on www.oireachtas.ie.